Hello and Happy Summer everyone!

-I also have a couple group art shows in the works this year and I’ll update you on those soon.
+I also have a couple Thinkspace group shows coming up in the Fall.
+More on that to come.

 I’ll be releasing the new digital piece as a limited edition print tomorrow, Friday July 26th at 4:00 PM Eastern time.
 As always, prints will be released through Andy Kehoe Art Shop.